-Completely managed databases offered as cloud services have transformed the application design landscape to the extent that even the smallest of organizations can now enjoy the scalability and reliability without being bound to costly licenses and infrastructure maintenance.
+Completely managed databases offered as cloud services have transformed the application design landscape to the extent that even the smallest of organizations can now enjoy scalability and reliability without being bound to costly licenses and infrastructure maintenance.
 In this post, we compare two such popular databases offered as a cloud service within the AWS suite – Amazon Redshift Vs DynamoDB.

 Amazon Redshift Vs DynamoDB – Features